Disidious/pc-ctrl/README.md

 # media-ctrl
-An application which allows you to have some control on your PC through your phone such as pausing a video, open video fullscreen, shakes the cursor to see the duration of the video and most importantly a **touch pad (with a keyboard)**
+An application which allows you to have some control on your PC through your phone such as pausing a video, open video fullscreen, shakes the cursor to see the duration of the video and most importantly a **touch pad (with a keyboard)**.

 # How to run the Application
 *   Go to the server directory and run the server using this command below: